azlen/azlen.me/_pages/@/learning-groups.md

 ## Where am I at now?

+- Building out a page of [side quests](/side-quests), small projects simmering on the back burner that would be fun to collaborate with anyone on.
+Hopefully I can inspire other people to make their own pages of side-quests and spark a little network of informal collaborative groups.

+{% comment %}
 - Starting a new set of learning groups (see: [/learn](/learn)) with focused output goals, mostly running solo or in very small groups to better experiment with structures around making and artifacting
 - One of these groups in-particular is focused on developing a pattern language for the formation and continuation of *generative spaces* \[groups, communities, platforms\]